Abdelfat-98/RestApiAF/README.md

 3) To show the list of all created users you should this url http://@IP:Port/api/users/allusers You can use the Api documentation to see more details

+4) To run Unit test you can run the test class /src/test/java/rest/afproject/api/UsersControllerTests.java